Oleksa Hirnyk: Commemoration

 Unlike the Czech student Jan Palach, who also burned himself to death in protest of Soviet occupation of Czechoslovakia, Hirnyk's sacrifice was not well known.
 However for years on the anniversary of his death, unknown people were putting on the place of his death a cluster of red guelder-rose fruits as a tribute.
 After Ukraine's independence, Hirnyk's story began to emerge from the archives and testimonies of the witnesses.
 In 1993 a street was named after him in Kalush, and a memorial plaque was put on his house.
 In 1999 the Hirnyk charitable fund was set up dedicated to the promotion of children's literature in Ukrainian.
 In 2000 a guelder-rose bush was planted on the place of his death.
 By decree of the President of Ukraine of 18 January 2007, Oleksa Hirnyk was awarded the title of the Hero of Ukraine posthumously and awarded the Order of the State.

+As part of the derussification campaign that swept through Ukraine following the February 2022 Russian invasion of Ukraine, the Suzdal Street in (Ukraine's capital) Kyiv was renamed Oleksa Hirnyk Street on 23 March 2023.